 New Z lens mount and adapter pave the way for flexibility, versatility and improved optics

 One of the biggest (literally) aspects of the new Z mirrorless system is its new lens mount.
 It's an important part of not only the Z6, but the future of Nikon's new camera system.
 First, let's alleviate a worry many Nikon shooters are likely to have about a new mirrorless camera.
 You will be able to use your existing F-mount lenses on the new mirrorless cameras.
-This will be achieved via an FTZ adapter, which will be available alongside the camera.
+This is achieved via an FTZ adapter, which was made available alongside the camera.
 Every F-mount lens can be adapted for use with the Z6, and the adapter allows for full AF and AE compatibility with over 90 existing Nikkor lenses.
-Further, for all adapted lenses, the Z6's in-camera image stabilization will allow for image stabilization.
-VR lenses will be able to utilize their own stabilization and be further aided by the in-camera stabilization of the Z6.
-Nikon notes that Nikkor F-mount lenses will not offer the same level of stability as native Nikkor Z lenses.
+Further, for all adapted lenses, the Z6's in-camera image stabilization allows for image stabilization.
+VR lenses are able to utilize their own stabilization and be further aided by the in-camera stabilization of the Z6 for roll axis correction.
+Nikon notes that Nikkor F-mount lenses may not offer the same level of stability as native Nikkor Z lenses, though.